 Establishing paternity identifies the legal father and sets up a support system for your child to make sure their wellbeing doesn’t change following the finalization of divorce.
 Read on to see what this all entails and how we at LaFrance Law can help you throughout these intricate processes.

-How is Paternity Established in Florida?
+How do you Establish Paternity in Florida?

 A child born to married parents is assumed to be the husband’s legal child.
-Children born to an unwed mother can have paternity established in two ways: voluntarily at the birth of the child or at any point until they turn 18.
-If unwed parents marry after the birth of their child, paternity can easily be established when applying for a Florida marriage license.
+Children born to an unwed mother can have paternity established in two ways:

-• Child Support
+- Child Support

 Disestablishment of Paternity

-• Newly discovered evidence
+- Newly discovered evidence

-• The payor has not adopted the child
+- The payor has not adopted the child